NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Iolite Trainee Hobgoblin.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Society skill and the Warfare Lore skill.
-You gain the [[Feats/Sign Language|Sign Language]] skill feat.
+You gain the [[Sign Language|Sign Language]] skill feat.

 *Source: Pathfinder Society Scenario #1-19: Iolite Squad Alpha* *OGL*